 If you suffered a slip and fall due to the negligence of a property owner or manager, we will explore all of your legal options.
 You could recover compensation for your injuries and other losses.

-Since 1969, our attorneys have protected the rights of injury victims and their families in Florence and throughout South Carolina.
+For Over 50 Years, our attorneys have protected the rights of injury victims and their families in Florence and throughout South Carolina.
 We thoroughly investigate each case and work hard to pursue the results our clients deserve.

 A slip and fall case is a type of premises liability claim.
 Our experience in this highly complex area of law can make a difference for you.